cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ## The Inter-Blockchain Protocol

-The Inter-Blockchain Protocol, IBC, is used to send data from one blockchain to another.
+The Inter-Blockchain Communicatio protocol (IBC) allows to send data from one blockchain to another.
 In Cosmos, most applications execute on their own purpose-built blockchain running their own validator set.
 These are the application-specific blockchains built with Cosmos SDK.

 Applications on one chain may have a need to communicate with applications on another blockchain.
 For example, an application could accept tokens from another blockchain as a form of payment.
 Interoperability at this level calls for a method of exchanging data about the state or the transactions on another blockchain.